 The first is that many or all religious items displayed in the home will go missing or be turned around or upside down over a period of time.
 The second is the smell of sulfur just before or during when activity is occurring.
 A third thing that is sometimes noticed during these sorts of hauntings is it seems that one person is affected more than others and behavior changes are noted about that person.
 However, it is hard to say if this is a psychological result of living in a haunted location or if something outside of that person is affecting them adversely.

-Demonic hauntings are very serious, however the chances of your coming in contact with a demonic haunting is 1,000 times less likely than you would experience a poltergeist haunting.
+Demonic hauntings are very serious, however the chances of your coming in contact with a demonic haunting very unlikely.
 There are no well documented demonic cases that we have been able to locate.
 They are DEFINITELY not as common as the television shows and movies would have you believe!

 And Other Photographic Anomalies Explained